Compound Interest Formula Explained

 Contribute $500/month at 7% compounded monthly for 20 years:

-A handy shortcut: divide 72 by your interest rate to estimate how long it takes to double your money.
+Need a fast estimate?
+Divide 72 by your interest rate to find how many years it takes to double your money:

 • At 6%: 72 / 6 = 12 years